swyxio/swyxkit/src/components/Introduction.story.md

 ---
 icon: 'carbon:bookmark'
+group: 'top'
 ---

-# Welcome
+# Welcome to Swyxkit Components

-This is a demo book using Svelte 3.
+This is a design system sandbox/display built with [Histoire](https://histoire.dev/).

----

-Learn more about Histoire [here](https://histoire.dev/).